furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 This repository has a [CircleCI](https://circleci.com) configuration to demonstrate how to use Polylith plugin to incrementally run tests and build artifacts.
 Some commented out parts in the config show an example way to deploy the application to the AWS.

 TODO: explain in detail

+### How to create this workspace from scratch
+You can find necessary steps to create this workspace with Polylith plugin [here](how-to.md).